 From time to time, digital assets may undergo name changes and associated rebranding initiatives.
-For example, Bitcoin Cash may sometimes be referred to as Bitcoin ABC in an effort to differentiate itself from any Bitcoin Cash hard forks, such as Bitcoin Satoshi's Vision, and in the third quarter of 2018, the team behind ZEN rebranded and changed the name of ZenCash to "Horizen."
-We cannot predict the impact of any name change and any associated rebranding initiative on BCH.
+For example, Bitcoin Cash may sometimes be referred to as Bitcoin ABC in an effort to differentiate itself from any Bitcoin Cash hard forks, such as Bitcoin Satoshi's Vision, and in the third quarter of 2018, the team behind Zen rebranded and changed the name of ZenCash to "Horizen."
+We cannot predict the impact of any name change and any associated rebranding initiative on ZEN.
 After a name change and an associated rebranding initiative, a digital asset may not be able to achieve or maintain brand name recognition or status that is comparable to the recognition and status previously enjoyed by such digital asset.
-The failure of any name change and any associated rebranding initiative by a digital asset may result in such digital asset not realizing some or all of the anticipated benefits contemplated by the name change and associated rebranding initiative, and could negatively impact the value of BCH and the value of the Shares.
+The failure of any name change and any associated rebranding initiative by a digital asset may result in such digital asset not realizing some or all of the anticipated benefits contemplated by the name change and associated rebranding initiative, and could negatively impact the value of ZEN and the value of the Shares.

-If the Bitcoin Cash Network is used to facilitate illicit activities, businesses that facilitate transactions in BCH could be at increased risk of criminal or civil lawsuits, or of having services cut off, which could negatively affect the price of BCH and the value of the Shares.
+The cryptography used to enhance the privacy of transactions on the Horizen Network is new and could ultimately fail, or could be used to facilitate illicit activities, and businesses that facilitate transactions in ZEN may be at increased risk of criminal or civil lawsuits, or of having services cut off, which could negatively affect the price of ZEN and the value of the Shares.